BDC Hamburger Icon

 Examples of high-profile business data breaches

-Here are some noteworthy data breaches that have affected large corporations, emphasizing the importance for businesses big and small to protect data using the right security measures.
+Here are some noteworthy data breaches that have affected large corporations.
+They emphasize the importance for businesses big and small to protect data using the right security measures.

 Yahoo

 In August 2013, hackers accessed 3 billion Yahoo accounts.
-While they did not access any financial information from users, they did obtain security questions and answers for all of those accounts.
+While they did not access any financial information, they did obtain security questions and answers for all of those accounts.
 At the time of the breach, Yahoo was being acquired by Verizon, and there were gaps in its security.

 LinkedIn